cztomczak/cefpython/README.md

 CEF Python is a an open source project founded by [Czarek Tomczak](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view) in 2012 to provide Python bindings for the [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef).
-Simply put, CEF is kind of [Electron](https://electronjs.org/) for Python.
+Simply put, CEF is kind of [Electron](https://electronjs.org/) for Python, but with numerous use cases making it a lot more.
 The project has evolved and it is now much more than just pure Python bindings, it helps you integrate the CEF framework with the Python environment, the desktop and the numerous Python GUI frameworks and tools such as [PyQt](https://wiki.python.org/moin/PyQt),